-Backwaters, houseboats, coconut trees and Onam boat race are the four things that come to mind when we think of Kerala.
+Backwaters, houseboats, coconut trees, and Onam boat races are the four things that come to mind when we think of Kerala.
 Lakes are the main beauty of Kerala and they are found in abundance in the state.
 The Vellayani Lake is one of the largest lakes in the district of Thiruvanathapuram, Kerala.
-It is a major tourist attraction and so whenever you are in Kovalam, this place is a must visit.
-This is actually a freshwater lake with crystal clear water.
+It is a major tourist attraction and so whenever you are in Kovalam, this place is a must-visit.
+This is actually a freshwater lake with crystal-clear water.
 The water of the lake shines in sunlight during the day giving it a silver effect.
 And on moonlight nights, the view of the lake and its surrounding is enough to make your mind crazy.

 There is a beautiful story regarding the creation of the lake in that place.
-It is believed that once a beggar was thirsty and was wondering in search of water.
+It is believed that once a beggar was thirsty and wandering in search of water.
 And then he came across a saint in that place who was seen meditating.
-The beggar asked for water from him but the there was only a few drops of water in his place.
+The beggar asked for water from him but there were only a few drops of water in his place.
 And then he threw that few drops of water on the ground uttering some magical words.
-As a boon those few drops of water changed into a big lake named as Vellayani.
+As a boon, those few drops of water changed into a big lake named as Vellayani.

 Reaching Vellayani Lake

 The lake is located 7 km away from Kovalam if you go via the route of Poonkulam junction.
 At Thampanoor, the Thiruvanathapuram Central Bus Stand is just at a distance of 9 km from the lake.
 There are many buses that are available from East Fort city deport.
 Also, boat services are available from Kovalam to the lake.
 You can also reach there by your own cab from anywhere of the city.

 Useful details on Vellayani Lake